Summary

 Paul Newman and Elizabeth Taylor in "Cat on a Hot Tin Roof," 1958.

-Note that at this time, questions of sex and homosexuality in cinema still remained under the carpet.
-Director Richard Brooks therefore imagines another path to the original scenario.
+Note that at this time, the issues of sex and homosexuality in cinema were still being swept under the carpet.
+Director Richard Brooks therefore imagined another path to the original script.

-The result is a slightly strange film, rather theatrical and a little talkative.
-It shines above all with its silences, its unsaid words and this guy on crutches and pajamas who sips his tranquillou drinks, from a sofa in the depths of Mississippi.
+The result is a slightly strange film, rather theatrical and a bit talkative.
+It shines above all for its silences, its unsaid things and this guy on crutches and pajamas who sips his drinks peacefully, from a sofa in the depths of Mississippi.
 American class, if you will.

-We no longer present Cary Grant, the most elegant American actor.
-He is as comfortable in a bomber jacket (“Only Angels Have Wings” by Howard Hawks) as in an advertising costume (“Death to Trousses” by Alfred Hitchcock).
-The formula goes for just about any type of clothing, even pajamas.
-This is evidenced by the two silk pieces he wears in “Indiscret”.
-It's a relatively little-known romantic comedy by Stanley Donen ("Singing in the Rain", that's him!).
+Cary Grant, the most elegant of American actors, needs no introduction.
+He is equally at home in a bomber jacket (Howard Hawks' "Only Angels Have Wings") as he is in an advertising suit (Alfred Hitchcock's "North by Northwest").
+The formula applies to almost any type of clothing, even pajamas.
+As evidenced by the two silk pieces he wears in "Indiscreet."
+It is a relatively unknown romantic comedy by Stanley Donen (he's "Singin' in the Rain").

 © LMPC via Getty Images

 Let's take a closer look at Cary Grant's pajamas.
-The first is as daring as the scene is brief.
-The impression is reinforced by the Technicolor, which here lets a dapper and truly orange colored garment shine.
-The style is strong, punctuated with a simple white border.
+The first one is as daring as the scene is brief.
+The impression is reinforced by the Technicolor, which here lets a bright and truly orange garment burst forth.
+The style is strong, punctuated by a simple white border.
 Clearly not for everyone.
-But it's Cary Grant, he's in bed, on the phone with Ingrid Bergman, and it works.
+But it's Cary Grant, he's in his bed, on the phone with Ingrid Bergman, and it works.

 © John Kobal Foundation/Getty Images